cages/las-util-php/README.md

 The current goals of `las-util-php` are:
 - Parse LAS 2.0 meta-data and data sections
 - Explore software design issues related to non-framework PHP
-- Exlopre responsive web design issue with data related web tools
+- Explore responsive web design issue with data related web tools

 This utility is based on the LAS file format specification
 maintained by the Canadian Well Logging Society at